0xPolygon/polygon-docs/docs/tools/dApp-development/common-tools/hardhat.md

 ### Compiling the contract

-To compile the contract, you first need to install Hardhat Toolbox:
+To compile the contract, you first need to install Hardhat:

 ```bash
 npm install --save-dev @nomicfoundation/hardhat-toolbox